Nearly everyone over the age of 18 needs to have in place at least four basic estate planning documents:

 - Direct who you want to care for your minor children if something should happen to you and/or your spouse;

 - Direct who you want to manage your assets on behalf of your minor children should something happen to you and/or your spouse; and

-- Direct how you wish for your last remains to be disposed of (ie. where do you want to be buried, what type of ceremony do you want).
+- Direct how you wish for your last remains to be handled (ie. Burial versus cremation, and what type of memorial funeral or ceremony you want).